hkamran80/reprint/src/content/about-the-author.md

-H. Kamran is a developer experienced in Python, JavaScript, JavaScript, Vue.js, Swift, and Git.
+H. Kamran is a developer experienced in Python, JavaScript, Vue.js, Swift, and Git.
 He writes about content that he finds interesting or useful to share with the world.

 You can view his site at [hkamran.com](https://hkamran.com).
 Follow him on [Twitter](https://twitter.com/hkamran80) and [GitHub](https://github.com/hkamran80).
 A full list of his projects and social media is available on his website.